 If the VR counselor and the customer cannot reach an agreement of the contents of the IPE within 90 days, the VR counselor must:

-provide the customer with a "Can We Talk" brochure,
+provide the customer with a "Can We Talk" brochure;

-document in RHW the date and method the brochure was provided, and
+document in RHW the date and method the brochure was provided;

+document the status of the pending IPE; and

-consult with the VR Supervisor for guidance on how to proceed with the case
+if needed, consult with the VR Supervisor for guidance on how to proceed with the case.

-If the VR counselor cannot contact the customer to obtain agreement to complete the EOT for IPE by the 90th day, the VR counselor should consult with the VR Supervisor for guidance on how to proceed with the case.
+If the VR counselor cannot contact the customer to obtain agreement to complete the EOT for IPE by the 90th day, the VR counselor may consult with the VR Supervisor for guidance on how to proceed with the case.
 If it is determined that the case should be closed, refer to B-600: Closure and Post-Employment Services for information about closing the case.

-B-503-2: EOT for IPE Approval Requirements

-When completed prior to the IPE due date, the first EOT for completing the IPE does not require any supervisory approval.

-Any EOT for a lapsed IPE due date requires VR Supervisor approval before the EOT for IPE is entered in RHW.

-Any additional EOT's for IPE (past the first one), regardless of whether or not the additional EOT is completed prior to the end of the first EOT, also require VR Supervisor approval.

-Case notes must be entered in RHW for both the approval request and the approval decision.
-Refer to E-300: Case Notes Requirements for case note requirements.

-Once the approval request and the approval decision are documented in RHW, the VR counselor completes the EOT page in RHW.
+Note: Consultations with the VR Supervisor listed in B-503-1: Extension of Time for IPE are for the VR counselor to receive guidance and do not require documentation.

 IPE Requirements for Transition Students